Kraków Ghetto: Jewish Council (Judenrat) of the Kraków Ghetto

 A 24-person Jewish board was formed in the city of Kraków and later in the Krakow Ghetto, when the ghetto was formed on March 3, 1941.
 This Jewish Council was in charge of the inhabitants of the ghetto but received many orders from local Nazi officials, even though it retained some degree of autonomy.
 Some of its functions included overseeing labor and welfare, conducting a census and taxing the population.

 Cultural life

-Cultural life in the Kraków Ghetto was bleak and dangerous for the Jewish population.
-Each day dragged on, consistently becoming harder and harder to tolerate and survive.
-There was not much for the Jews to live for.
-The mood was somber, spirits were low, and the majority of the ghetto's inhabitants remained hopeless.